SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/understanding-models.md

 #### Input blocks

 An input block is a special type of block that receives data from an external source.
 It converts the data into a format understandable to wires and transfers the data to the connected blocks.
-For example, when an input block receives a `Measurement` event from Cumulocity IoT, it extracts the required information from the event and then transfers the information to the connected blocks for further processing.
+For example, when an input block receives a `Measurement` event from {{< product-c8y-iot >}}, it extracts the required information from the event and then transfers the information to the connected blocks for further processing.

 Models can process data from multiple devices, and scale up \(using multiple cores\) when doing so.
 For detailed information, see [Model execution for different devices](/streaming-analytics/analytics-builder/#model-execution-for-different-devices).